ATTENTION IRIS USERS,

 |6.||Click HERE for an example of the Advanced Security section|

 Android phones using MyChart Mobile: If the operating system on your Android phone is older than version 4.1, the newer security protocols are not supported.
 Your only option is to upgrade the operating system to a newer version or replace the phone.
+Contact your device manufacturer or cellular provider for instructions on how to upgrade your Android operating system.

 If you need assistance, please call our Iris help desk at 601-579-5432.